limine-bootloader/limine/PROTOCOL.md

 The kernel executable, loaded at or above `0xffffffff80000000`, sees all of its segments mapped using Normal Write-Back RW-Allocate non-transient caching mode.

-All HHDM memory regions are mapped using the Normal Write-Back RW-Allocate non-transient caching mode, except for the framebuffer regions, which are mapped in using an unspecified caching mode, correct for use with the framebuffer on the platform.
+All HHDM and identity map memory regions are mapped using the Normal Write-Back RW-Allocate non-transient caching mode, except for the framebuffer regions, which are mapped in using an unspecified caching mode, correct for use with the framebuffer on the platform.